obakengshepherd/obakengshepherd/README.md

-## Hi, I'm Tsaagane Obakeng Shepherd
+# Hi, I'm Tsaagane Obakeng Shepherd

-I'm a final year IT student with a strong focus on Full-Stack Development and Backend Engineering.
-To demonstrate both depth and breadth across different ecosystems, I’m currently working on three Capstone Projects, one in each of my core programming languages:
+I'm a final-year IT student with a strong focus on Backend Engineering and Full-Stack Development.
+My work is centered around building secure, scalable, and cloud-native applications that reflect modern industry practices.

-  * Python: Full-Stack Django Application with REST API and AI integration.
+I’m currently developing a Super Capstone Project that brings together my skills across:

-  * C#: Enterprise-Grade ASP.NET Core MVC + Web API with authentication, payment, and cloud deployment.
+C# (ASP.NET Core MVC & Web API): Enterprise-grade backend services with authentication, EF Core, and payment integration.
-  * JavaScript: Full MERN/Node.js + TypeScript Real-Time Collaboration Platform with GraphQL and WebSockets.

-These projects are designed to replicate real-world, production-grade applications, showcasing skills in modern frameworks, secure architectures, and scalable design.
-They represent the culmination of my learning journey and serve as proof of concepts for recruiters and collaborators alike.
+JavaScript / TypeScript (Node.js): Real-time collaboration features with GraphQL, WebSockets, and async processing.

+Microsoft Azure: Cloud-native deployment, CI/CD pipelines, serverless functions, and database services.

+This project demonstrates end-to-end expertise in secure architectures, cloud solutions, and modern backend frameworks, designed to mirror real-world, production-grade applications.

-I’m actively documenting and building not just applications but also a consistent track record of growth and delivery.
+I’m actively documenting the process, not just to showcase working software but also to highlight my journey of consistent growth, problem-solving, and delivery.

-Feel free to explore my repositories, follow the progress of these capstones, or reach out for collaboration, networking, or career opportunities.
+Feel free to explore my repositories, follow the project’s progress, or reach out for collaboration, networking, or career opportunities.

 🙂